ryanhuang8/ryanhuang8/README.md

 ### Hi there 👋
+I'm Ryan, a junior studying Computer Science at Brown!

-- 🔭 I’m currently working on AI/ML research
+- 🔭 I’m currently working on BioML research
-- 🌱 I’m currently learning about generative models!
+- 🌱 I’m currently learning about 3D graphics
 - 📫 How to reach me: ryan_y_huang@brown.edu
 - 📸 @sarahluo888